Blog

 Fax: 563-242-9062

 Securities offered through Registered Representatives of Cambridge Investment Research, Inc., a broker-dealer, member FINRA/SIPC.
 Advisory services through Cambridge Investment Research Advisors, Inc., a Registered Investment Advisor.
 Cambridge and NelsonCorp Wealth Management are not affiliated.
-This communication is strictly intended for individuals residing in the states of AZ, AR, CA, CO, CT, FL, GA, IA, IL, IN, MA, ME, MI, MN, MO, NC, NJ, NY, SD, TN, TX, UT, WI, and WY.
-No offers may be made or accepted from any resident outside the specific states referenced.
+Financial Professionals may only conduct business with residents of the states or jurisdictions in which they are properly registered, licensed or exempt from registration and not all of the securities, products and services mentioned are available in every state or jurisdiction.
 Investing involves risk.
 Depending on the different types of investments there may be varying degrees of risk.
 Clients and prospective clients should be prepared to bear investment loss including loss of original principal.

 Cambridge’s Form CRS (Customer Relationship Summary)